If you’re on the search for a great white and navy kitchen paint color combination this post is for you!

 Then, a couple of weeks ago, I decided we needed navy doors in the kitchen!

 Navy paint can be little tricky.
 I didn’t want it to be too bright, or too purple for the interior doors.

-By the way, we still have those brown granite countertops.
+By the way, I’m still trying to figure out how to update those brown granite countertops!

 Maybe someday …